Healing is a Journey you take from the inside out.

 Founder and Professional Licensed Acupuncturist

 I have been on quite a journey and wore many hats already in this life.
-I spent four years in the navy in communications, over 10 years as a Chef in Portland , almost 10 years as an Organic farmer right outside of Portland, becoming a mother of a beautiful child and now my final destination, where this has all lead up to....practicing Chinese Medicine.
+I spent four years in the navy in communications, over 10 years as a Chef in Portland , almost 10 years as an Organic farmer right outside of Portland, becoming a mother of a beautiful child and now, where this has all lead up to....practicing East Asian Medicine and Acupuncture.

 I believe that your first line of defense is in nutrition.
 If you think about it, this is what your body understands the most.
 The beautifully complex human body takes in substances from the earth and transforms it into its own source of energy to survive.
 It was this work with cooking and farming with my own hands that brought me to realize I was doing it all to care for others.
 And that I could be more proactive in the populations health thru Chinese Medicine.